cgoo4/usedthese/README.md

 ## Overview

-usedthese is a family of functions to summarise R package & function usage in Quarto documents consistent with knitr’s syntax highlighting:
+usedthese is a pair of functions to summarise R package & function usage in Quarto documents consistent with knitr’s syntax highlighting:

 1.  `used_here()` adds a nicely-rendered summary table of usage to a single document;

-2.  `used_there()` harvests and consolidates the tables created above ready for site-wide analysis;
+2.  `used_there()` harvests and consolidates the tables created above ready for site-wide analysis.

-3.  `used_elsewhere()` harvests tables for opted-in websites to enable analysis of a broader view of usage \[Planned\];

-4.  `used_where()` finds pages on your website (or opted-in websites) that use a specified function \[Planned\].

 ## Example Use Case